-1 INTRODUCTION
+1. INTRODUCTION

-The aim of our work is to uncover design methods that enable us to provide Deaf users with a practical way of communicating and accessing knowledge in their own language, South African Sign Language (SASL).
-This language is a vital part of the Deaf identity which combines cultural pride, disability and lack of economic strength.
-A large number of Deaf people use SASL; it is estimated that there are at least 500 000, while the Deaf Federation of South Africa (DeafSA) put the number of SASL users at over 1.5 million [1]; making it one of the larger language groups in the country.
+The aim of our work is to provide Deaf users with a practical way of communicating in their own language, South African Sign Language (SASL).
+This is a vital part of the Deaf identity combines cultural pride, disability and lack of economic strength.
+A large number of Deaf people use SASL; it is estimated that there are at least 500 000, while the Deaf Federation of South Africa (DeafSA) put the number of SASL users at over 1.5 million [1]; making it one of the bigger language groups in the country.